-The Association of American Physicians announced it will induct Douglas Corley, MD, PhD, MPH, a senior research scientist at the Kaiser Permanente Northern California Division of Research and a gastroenterologist with The Permanente Medical Group, into its honorary medical society.
+The Association of American Physicians announced it has inducted Douglas Corley, MD, PhD, MPH, a senior research scientist at the Kaiser Permanente Northern California Division of Research and a gastroenterologist with The Permanente Medical Group, into its honorary medical society.

 “It is a tremendous privilege to have this recognition on behalf of our group’s work in cancer epidemiology and applied research on cancer prevention and screening,” said Corley.
 “Research is truly teamwork.
 I am so grateful for all those within our group and for the research support we receive from The Permanente Medical Group that makes it possible to evaluate and improve care.”

-Corley joined the Division of Research in 2002.
+Corley joined Kaiser Permanente Northern California in 2002, when he was recruited to join our San Francisco medical center as a gastroenterologist and our Division of Research as a research scientist.
+He has continued to practice clinically in San Francisco while expanding his research and regional leadership activities.
 He is the director of the Delivery Science and Applied Research program at the Division of Research, which facilitates innovative clinician-led research between clinician-investigators and research scientists.

 “Doug’s election to the Association of American Physicians is a tremendous honor for him and for our department and organization,” said Tracy Lieu, MD, MPH, director of the Division of Research.
 “His research is a model for blending creativity with real-world impact, and exemplifies the unique perspective physician-scientists contribute both regionally and nationally.”